shivani3008/binogi-react-code-challenge/README.md

 - Feel free to use any libraries/plugins you can find.
 - You should focus on code quality and structure.

+#### Optional

+- Setup a Redux/Mobx store to store and manage state
+- Use Redux/Mobx at least for handling bookmarks
+- Use `localStorage` as a persistence layer for the Redux store
+- Use TypeScript
+- Write some unit-tests

 ## The challenge

 Create a React web application for searching through the cooking recipes using the public API and implement a solution for bookmarking the recipes on client-side using `localStorage`.